-We will pay all expenses incurred in connection with each of the registrations described above and this offering, except for underwriters' discounts and selling commissions.
+We will pay all expenses incurred in connection with each of the registrations described above, except for underwriters' discounts and selling commissions.
 In addition, we will pay the reasonable fees and disbursements of one counsel for the stockholders participating in such registration.